learninguser/notes/Day52.md

   ENTRYPOINT [ "ping", "-c5" ]
   ```

-- If the user is not providing any argument at container runtime, CMD append them to ENTRYPOINT
+- If the user is not providing any argument at container runtime, CMD appends the instructions to the ENTRYPOINT

 ## Push image to Docker Hub